Hughav92/PhD_Thesis_Obsidian_Vault/Literature Notes/@penasCorpusbasedTerminologyExtraction2001.md

 tags::
 citekey:: penasCorpusbasedTerminologyExtraction2001
 status:: unread
+reference:: Peñas, A., Verdejo, F., & Gonzalo, J. (2001).
+‘Corpus-based terminology extraction applied to information access’., Vol. 2001, p.
+458. Presented at the Proceedings of corpus linguistics.
 dateread:
 ---

 > [!Cite]
 > Peñas, A., Verdejo, F., & Gonzalo, J. (2001).
 ‘Corpus-based terminology extraction applied to information access’., Vol. 2001, p.
 458. Presented at the Proceedings of corpus linguistics.

+^d0d6d0

 >[!Synth]
 >**Contribution**::